Henry Silva: 1980s–2000s career

-In the 1980s and 1990s, he appeared as the arrogant hunter Colonel Brock in Alligator (1980), a drug-addicted hitman in Burt Reynolds' Sharky's Machine (1981), a former prison warden-turned-enforcer in Escape from the Bronx (1983), which was lampooned on Mystery Science Theater 3000, a comedy gangster in Cannonball Run II (1984) opposite many of his former Rat Pack buddies, the villainous CIA agent Kurt Zagon in Steven Seagal's debut Above the Law (1988), the sinister mob hitman Influence in Dick Tracy (1990), and the voice of the ruthless supervillain Bane in Batman: The Animated Series (1994) and The New Batman Adventures (1998).
+In the 1980s and 1990s, he appeared as the arrogant hunter Colonel Brock in Alligator (1980), a drug-addicted hitman in Burt Reynolds' Sharky's Machine (1981), a former prison warden-turned-enforcer in Escape from the Bronx (1983), which was lampooned on Mystery Science Theater 3000, a comedy gangster in Cannonball Run II (1984) opposite many of his former Rat Pack buddies, a drug czar in Code of Silence (1985) opposite Chuck Norris, the villainous CIA agent Kurt Zagon in Steven Seagal's debut Above the Law (1988), the sinister mob hitman Influence in Dick Tracy (1990), and the voice of the ruthless supervillain Bane in Batman: The Animated Series (1994) and The New Batman Adventures (1998).
 Silva also plays the crime boss Ray Vargo in Jim Jarmusch's Ghost Dog: The Way of the Samurai (1999) who puts out a hit on the titular character.

 Silva also starred as himself in a spoof of In Search of ...-type shows in the comedy Amazon Women on the Moon (1987) for a segment titled Henry Silva's "Bullshit, or Not!", and played a spectator at a boxing match in the 2001 version of Ocean's Eleven.

 In 2012 he contributed to Eurocrime!
 The Italian Cop and Gangster Films that ruled the 70s, a feature-length documentary directed by Mike Malloy.

 Personal life

 Silva was married three times.
-His first marriage was to Mary Ramus (February 1949 - 1955) and ended in divorce.
+His first marriage was to Mary Ramus (February 1949 – 1955) and ended in divorce.
 His second was on 16 March 1959 to Cindy Conroy.
-He was married to Ruth Earl from 4 September 1966 until it ended in divorce in November 1987.
-Silva and Earl had two children, both of whom were born in Los Angeles, Michael Henry Silva who was born on September 3, 1969 and Scott Stevens Silva who was born July 14, 1976.
+He was married to Ruth Earl from September 4, 1966, until it ended in divorce in November 1987.
+Silva and Earl had two children, both of whom were born in Los Angeles: Michael Henry Silva, who was born on September 3, 1969, and Scott Stevens Silva, who was born July 14, 1976.

 Death

-Silva died on September 14, 2022, nine days before his 96th birthday, at the Motion Picture & Television Fund home in Woodland Hills, Los Angeles.
+Silva died on September 14, 2022, at the Motion Picture & Television Fund home in Woodland Hills, Los Angeles aged 95.